ghasemizade/jibres-flutter-app-v1/README.md

 Implementation of Jibres App with Flutter framework

-Further information about Jibres is available in the Jibres site (https://jibres.ir/)
+Further information about Jibres is available in the jibres.ir

 ## Install